 - 71. The Wellness Center, all Office Park businesses, and businesses operated by Big Wave Group shall comply with Environmental Health Division requirements for the handling and/or storing of hazardous materials.
 Per Section 6324.6 (Hazards to Public Safety Criteria), manufacturing or storage of flammable or hazardous materials within mapped areas susceptible to tsunami inundation is prohibited. - 72.
-The 12-inch clay cap sealing the well from the parking lot shall extend a minimum of 100 feet from any pervious surfaces. - 73.
-Timing of Construction and Protection of Undeveloped Lands.
+The 12-inch clay cap sealing the well from the parking lot shall extend a minimum of 100 feet from any pervious surfaces.

+73. Timing of Construction and Protection of Undeveloped Lands.
 The project will be constructed in accordance with the following timeline and other Planning conditions:

-Within one year of the final approval of the Coastal Development Permit for the project, Prior to the issuance of any building permits, the property owners shall:
+Prior to the issuance of any building permits, the property owners shall:

-- a.
-Initiate implementation of the approved wetland restoration plan by establishing the nursery and seed stock of the plants that will be used for restoration; obtaining a grading and conducting the rough grading required to carry out the restoration plan and conducting said grading; planting areas disturbed by rough grading with the plant species called for by the restoration plan; and installing a barrier outside of the buffer zone following the completion of rough grading to prevent disturbance of the restoration area. - b.
-Fence the cultural site area located on the Wellness Center Property, in accordance with a plan and design for such a fence that shall be submitted for the review and approval of the Community Development Director and shall minimize the visual impact of the fence by limiting its height and extent to the minimum necessary to avoid impacts to the cultural site, and by using materials that minimize view blockage and provide a natural appearance.
+a.
+Initiate implementation of the approved wetland restoration plan by establishing the nursery and seed stock of the plants that will be used for restoration; obtaining a grading and conducting the rough grading required to carry out the restoration plan and conducting said grading; planting areas disturbed by rough grading with the plant species called for by the restoration plan; and installing a barrier outside of the buffer zone following the completion of planting rough grading to prevent disturbance of the restoration area.

-Within twothree years (May 2018) of the final approval of the Coastal Development Permit for the project, the property owners shall:
+Within three 5 years and 8 months (May 2018 January 2021) of the final approval of the Coastal Development Permit for the project, the property owners shall: